Saying “Thank you!” to your church volunteers and helping them to feel valued and motivated is one of the most worthwhile things you can do.

 It”s a small, low-cost gesture, but it means a lot.
 Why?
 Because it was intentional and personal.

 Here’s a Volunteer Letter of Thanks template you can use.

 Why not make it your goal to post one a week for someone who has gone the extra mile?

-Send out a press release to your community paper celebrating your team when they do something “above and beyond” and about the difference they are making in your local community?
+Send out a press release to your community paper celebrating your team when they do something “above and beyond” to show the difference they are making in your local community.